derollins/playNano/README.md

 such as high-speed AFM (HS-AFM) videos.
 It supports interactive playback, flexible processing pipelines, and provenance-aware analysis tracking, and export in multiple formats, including OME-TIFF, NPZ (NumPy zipped archive), HDF5 bundles, and animated GIFs.

+**playNano** handles complete time-series datasets—such as high-speed AFM videos—as unified, time-aware stacks rather than separate frames.
+Every step in a processing or analysis pipeline is recorded for full reproducibility and provenance tracking.

+Learn more about the motivation, design, and structure of playNano in the [Introduction](https://derollins.github.io/playNano/introduction.html).

 **Files read:**
 <div align="center">